danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 # Face recognition wrapper

-This library is a wrapper for face recognition alorithm and exposes the following API:

-It provides an http API for:

-- creating a person profile

-- uploading a photo for the person

-- delete a photo for the person

-- delete the person

-It exposes known and unknown face detections over MQTT.
+# Face recognition wrapper

+This library  uses a video stream (from a webcam or raspbery pi camera) to identify faces and match then against known persons and notify what has found using MQTT.

+*Features:*

+- face identification in video stream

+- face matching against known persons faces

+- it uses a configurable number of processing making use of all the cores in the system

+- HTTP API to creata, add delete user and faces

+- MQTT notifications with face coordonates, person id (if found), and encoded image

-The library is well suited for a development board like Raspberry pi and for a face tracking and recognition projects.
+The library is well suited for a development board like Raspberry pi and for a face tracking and face recognition.

 #### Libraries used (special thanks) for image processing